-Remains Found Of More Than 140 Children Who Were Sacrificed In Peru
+Remains Of More Than 140 Children Who Were Sacrificed Found In Peru

 Prieto said the damage would ultimately have threatened those in power.
 "Anything that would affect their economic or political stability, they would take advantage of whatever resources they had possibly to control this kind of situation."

 The discovery has left archaeologists captivated.
-Vanderbilt University Anthropology Professor Tom Dillehay, who has not worked on the project, told NPR that the Andes has a legacy of human sacrifice but "not at this intensity or scale."
+Vanderbilt University anthropology professor Tom Dillehay, who has not worked on the project, told NPR that the Andes has a legacy of human sacrifice but "not at this intensity or scale."

 He said that the children appear to have died as a sacrifice, as researchers concluded.
 "There is no other explanation for the accumulation of so many children," said Dillehay.
 "You could relate it to warfare and perhaps gathering up children — but why sacrifice so many animals as well?"